-Professional triathlete Sam Appleton used 2020 as an opportunity to add variety to his training by enjoying "soul filling" activities rather than chasing watts.
+Whilst 2020 and the lack of racing caused by the pandemic was a drag for many athletes, pro triathlete Sam Appleton used that time as an opportunity to add variety to his training by enjoying "soul filling" activities rather than chasing watts.

 Sam hit his local Colorado trails on a gravel bike and rode for the love of it.
 Despite the less focused approach Sam found he still maintained a good level of fitness but had a renewed sense of mental freshness.

-We caught up with the 15-time IRONMAN 70.3 winner to find out if he’ll be using gravel riding in training during 2021...
+We caught up with the 15-time IRONMAN 70.3 winner to find out why he continues to include gravel riding as part of his training program...

-Hey Sam, the 2020 season obviously provided challenges for everyone but I understand it gave you an opportunity to mix up your training and get out on the trails.
+Hey Sam, the pandemic obviously provided challenges for everyone but I understand it gave you an opportunity to mix up your training and get out on the trails.
 So, how much of your training time did you spend on your gravel bike?